Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Introduction

 \section{Introduction}

 Recent advances in multilingual machine translation have led to better parameter efficiency and language transfer by simultaneously modeling multiple language pairs \cite{firat-etal-2016-multi, ha-etal-2016-toward}.
-Some works have even proven the viability of performing zero-shot translation between language pairs for which there may be very little to no bitext \cite{johnson-etal-2017-googles, zhang-etal-2020-improving}.
+Some work has even proven the viability of performing zero-shot translation between language pairs for which there may be very little to no bitext \cite{johnson-etal-2017-googles, zhang-etal-2020-improving}.
 However, multilingual translation systems with complete parameter sharing can suffer from interference, or reduced performance for some language pairs versus a comparable bilingual baseline \cite{aharoni-etal-2019-massively, arivazhagan2019massively}.

 Previous work has hypothesized that limited modeling capacity is a major contributor to reduced performance in multilingual models \cite{aharoni-etal-2019-massively, zhu-etal-2021-counter-interference, conneau-etal-2020-unsupervised}.
-Some prior work shows this bottleneck phenomenon empirically by evaluating bilingual vs. multilingual model performance across different model and data sizes \cite{zhang-etal-2020-improving, shaham_causes}.
+Some prior work shows this bottleneck phenomenon empirically by evaluating bilingual versus multilingual model performance across different model and data sizes \cite{zhang-etal-2020-improving, shaham_causes}.
 Besides capacity, the direction of translation can also dictate how much interference occurs in multilingual models; one-to-many translation systems suffer more from interference compared to multilingual translation model types \cite{wang-etal-2018-three, arivazhagan2019massively, fernandes2023scaling}.
 Therefore, in this work, we focus on one-to-many multilingual translation systems.

-Despite trends pointing towards a frequent trade-off between language capacity and performance in multilingual machine translation systems, especially in those with multilingual decoders, it is still unclear \textit{how} modeling multiple languages may be causing a capacity bottleneck.
+Despite trends pointing towards performance differences between bilingual and multilingual translation systems, especially in those with a multilingual decoder, it still unclear \textit{how} these systems may be performing differently.
 To this end, we systematically compare the behavior of one-to-many translation models to their bilingual counterparts.
 Specifically, we examine the geometry of model representations from both types of models and compare them directly.
 We ask the following: (1) How does the ambient space utilization of model representations differ between bilingual models and one-to-many models?
 (2) If space utilization differs, what might be driving these differences?